 Tens of millions of tires are discarded across the Middle East every year.
 Disposal of waste tires is a challenging task because tires have a long life and are non-biodegradable.
-The traditional method of waste tires management have been stockpiling or illegally dumping or landfilling, all of which are short-term solution.
+The traditional method of disposal of waste tires have been stockpiling or illegally dumping or landfilling, all of which are short-term solution.

 Stockpiled tires provide perfect breeding grounds for mosquitoes, vermin and snakes.
 Accidental fires caused in tire dumps can rage for months releasing toxic fumes.
 For example, a massive fire broke out at Jahra dumpsite in Kuwait in April 2012 where more than 5 million waste tires were stored.